 One result that can’t be directly tied to InRule is that we’ve constructed an entirely new digitalization division and established an organizational unit for process and organizational development within Motala municipality.
 This has provided us with clear ownership for maintenance, improvements, and development.Ambjörn Lindqvist, Chief Digital Officer

-However, it’s not only numbers and lead-through times that have shifted for the better.
-There are also soft values that need to be taken into account.
-The public sector has had to withstand a reputation of neglecting its systems and tools provided to its employees.
-In some cases, rightly so.
+However, it’s not only numbers and lead-through times that have improved; there are also less quantifiable enhancements to acknowledge.
+The public sector has had to withstand a reputation of neglecting its systems and tools; in some cases, rightly so.
 But in Motala’s case, they’re taking a front-seat approach and driving new initiatives paired with the continuous will to improve and stay ahead of the curve.
-That determination and ambition is something Motala has identified as a competitive edge when it comes to attracting new talents and also a step in the right direction to become more accessible and assist the residents of the municipality.
+That determination and ambition is something Motala has identified as a competitive edge when it comes to attracting new talent and also a step in the right direction to become more accessible and assist the residents of the municipality.

 We need to be considerate of our brand as an employer.
 We have to be professional and care for our employees, and this is a step in the right direction for us.Ambjörn Lindqvist, Chief Digital Officer

 Another positive outcome has been how Motala reviews its fundamental ways of working.
 A flawed manual process will still be flawed once digitalized.
 However, it’s increasingly easy to identify improvement areas when mapping out the process in a digital space.
 It is a continuous work in progress that will probably never end but will enhance the ways of working with each iteration.

 Having automated the onboarding process, a logical next step for Motala is to automate the opposite: offboarding (i.e., when an employee leaves the organization).
 Motala prioritizes security, and while offboarding is already a process they are comfortable with, it has yet to be automated.